godspeed1715/jquery.jsconsole.js/README.md

 * Ability to enter commands within the console to debug scripts, and functions.
 * Command History (Type history in the console.)
 * Clearing of console log (Type clear in the console.)
+* Ability to toggle console by either the F12 key or by using the toggle method of jsConsole ie. jsConosle.toggle()

 ##Dependencies
 * jQuery